60 Restaurant Patios and Places to Eat Outdoors in Raleigh, N.C.

 An intimate dining experience in the heart of Raleigh’s North Hills, Midtown Grille is a full-service restaurant offering a quaint-but-casual atmosphere, as well as a full bar and private dining facility for your enjoyment of a menu made up of contemporary Southern dishes inspired by local farmers and purveyors

-Opened in 2010 by chef and proprietor Jason Smith in the heart of Raleigh's Cameron Village, Cantina 18 serves "Southwestern fare with a Southern drawl"—think short rib nachos, blackened fish tacos and all the burrito and quesadilla options you could possibly want (all served in big portions).
+Opened in 2010 by chef and proprietor Jason Smith in the heart of Raleigh's Village District, Cantina 18 serves "Southwestern fare with a Southern drawl"—think short rib nachos, blackened fish tacos and all the burrito and quesadilla options you could possibly want (all served in big portions).
 Plenty of patio seating out front, plus big floor-to-ceiling windows on both the first and second floor, make this a go-to on sunny days.

 A warm and welcoming tapas bar inspired by the culture of Spain, with an ever-changing menu focused on clean flavors, seasonal ingredients, specialties from Spain and the Mediterranean and rustic small plate presentations (the drinks are no slouch, either!).